AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 5. Bundle policies: If you already have multiple types of insurance policies, like home and auto, bundle them under the same provider to save on both.

 6. Drive safely: If you take advantage of telematics or usage-based programs, you can pay for insurance based on your current driving habits, not your past ones.
 Usage-based insurance (UBI) monitors your driving behaviors, like your phone use while driving, speed, braking, acceleration, and mileage, and charges you based on how you drive.
-This is a great option for someone with a bad driving record looking to start a clean slate and become a safer driver, as well.
+It’s a good option for drivers with a ticket or accident on their record, but who generally have safe habits behind the wheel.

 FYI: